-Limber Excursion: This 70 mile ride is all about fun and the challenge of just finishing!
-Everyone who makes the cut-offs, makes the check-point, and crosses the finish line will get a finishers award!
-This route is a challenging 70 mile, single-loop course.
+Limber Excursion: This 65 mile race/ride is a challenging, single loop course.
+Everyone who makes the cut-offs, and crosses the finish line will get a finishers award!
 The 5 mile lead out, and last 13 miles down Spearfish Canyon are the only pavement on the course.
-There are 4,500+ ft. of steady climbing on this course, and it is a challenge no matter your fitness level.
+With 4,300 ft. of climbing, this course is a challenge no matter your fitness level.

 Race start: Spearfish City Park at 6:45am.
 The start is a 5 mile, neutral roll-out, with an escort out of town.
 Once onto the gravel, the racing will ‘officially’ begin.

-Finishers Patch will be awarded to anyone who makes all the cut-offs, checkpoints, and crosses the finish line.
+Finishers Patch will be awarded to anyone who makes all the cut-off times at aid stations and crosses the finish line.